mdimitrov97/IndividualProject/minutes.md

 Description
 The aim of this project is to investigate different feedback mechanisms using deep artifical neural networks.
 These will be then used to analyse which pixels in the input image contribute to object classification.
-The motivation for building a model which utilizes feedback connections is that they are transmitting information to the early visual cortex not available via feedback connections.
+The motivation for building a model which utilizes feedback connections is that they are transmitting information to the early visual cortex not available via feedforward connections.

 Feedback allows expectation to be compared to reality.
 Feedforward makes a hypothesis what an image looks like.Feedback can compare what was hypothesised to the actual input image - measure error.
 Topics discussed include Degree of feedback,Forward gain, feedback gain, gain face margin.
 As you increase the gain of the system, the negative feedback occurs more accurately.